AlmondGod/AlmondGod/README.md

 Hi, I'm Anand!
- - UPenn CS student
+ 🌱 UPenn CS student
- - Interested in the intersection of ML + BCIs
+ 🌿 Interested in the intersection of ML + BCIs
+ 🍂 Exploring mathematics of RL
+ 🍄 Neuroscience enthusiast